ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 ## [From _The Hancock Jeffersonian._](https://chroniclingamerica.loc.gov/lccn/sn85042591/1868-05-01/ed-1/seq-1)

 #### 1868-05-01 &middot; Findlay, Ohio

 <table style="width: 100%;"><tr><td style="width: 50%">

-kaUa little peeai la a
+g reatarkaUa little peeai la a
 ntribatatloa to the San Franelseo Tim.
 . &#x27;root the pea of Mr. Q. A. DeaWag.
 The
 &#x27;eader wlH notice that eaeh line ie a quota